terjeio/grblHAL/drivers/ESP32/README.md

 index.htm.gz is Copyright (c) 2019 Luc Lebosse - from his [ESP3D-WEBUI](https://github.com/luc-github/ESP3D-webui), I may have pulled a few lines from his backend code too.

-dbs_server.c is Copyright (c) 2019 Tony Pottier - from his [ESP32 WiFi Manager](https://github.com/tonyp7/esp32-wifi-manager)
+dns_server.c is Copyright (c) 2019 Tony Pottier - from his [ESP32 WiFi Manager](https://github.com/tonyp7/esp32-wifi-manager)

 Snippets of code is extracted from Espressif ESP-IDF examples which are public domain.

 ---
-2019-11-16
+2020-01-13